SeamlessDistribution/SeamlessDistribution.github.io/merchant/webshop/index.md

 ### Step 9. sendInvoice

 A backURL parameter is optional.
-If it is provided the SEQR application will load the URL in a browser when the customer has confirmed payment (step 27).
+If it is provided the Glase application will load the URL in a browser when the customer has confirmed payment (step 27).

 ### Step 23. getPaymentStatus